 Stream trout might offer some of the easiest "cast and blast" combo adventures for Minnesota turkey hunters, especially in the southeast corner of the state.
 Virtually all of southwest Minnesota’s 700-plus miles of streams flow through grade-A turkey habitat.

-During the spring of 2016, adult hunters interested in pursuing turkeys for the first two time periods were required to apply for a permit through a lottery system, but youth hunters, and for the first time licensed archery hunters, were able to purchase a permit over-the-counter, and hunt in any permit area for the entire season.
-Preference for this lottery system was determined by the number of years a valid but unsuccessful application had been submitted since last receiving a permit.
-Hunters could apply individually or in a group of up to four hunters.
-Successful applicants were notified through U.S. Mail and unsuccessful applicants were awarded a preference point.
+Beginning in the spring of 2016, adult hunters interested in pursuing turkeys for the first two time periods were required to apply for a permit through a lottery system, but youth hunters, and licensed archery hunters, were able to purchase a permit over-the-counter, and hunt in any permit area for the entire season.
 Alternatively, firearms hunters could simply purchase a permit over-the-counter for one of the last four time periods.

-The goal of this new season structure in Minnesota is to provide additional quality turkey hunting opportunities while still managing hunter interference rates by maintaining 12 permit areas and two quota time periods.
-The best part?
-It seems to be working nicely.
+The goal of that new season structure in Minnesota was to provide additional quality turkey hunting opportunities while still managing hunter interference rates by maintaining 12 permit areas and two quota time periods.
+It seems to be working nicely too.